This post may contain affiliate links.

 So I’ve decided to kick off 2011 with this amazing recipe for Oatmeal Chocolate Chip Cake and a $100 Williams-Sonoma gift card giveaway.
 Williams-Sonoma is such a wonderful resource for high quality cooking tools, cookbooks and food items.
 Over the years, the many gadgets I’ve purchased from WS (including the mixer used to make this cake) have helped me achieve better results in the kitchen.
 I am hoping that this giveaway will do the same for one lucky winner!
-Continue reading for a recipe and giveaway details.
+Continue reading for a recipe.

 You can enter to win at any point between January 13, 2010 and February 4, 2010.
 A winner will be selected at random on Saturday, February 5, 2010.
 Please note that the Williams-Sonoma gift card can only be used in the United States and Puerto Rico.
 Good luck to all who enter and thank you so much for participating.
 This is going to be exciting!!!
 And now on to the recipe…

 I am only going to give this cake a brief introduction because to be honest, it’s just unreal.
 The cake is moist and full of mouthwatering flavor and texture.
 The frosting is TDF (to die for).

 - 8 oz. chocolate chips (I used 4 oz. semi sweet and 4 oz. bittersweet)